 Why Study Economics?

 Economics is the study of how people deploy resources to meet human needs.
 Economists are interested in incentives and prices, earnings and employment, investments and trade among many things.
 The American Economic Association website below gives more information about the study of economics.
-The Getting Started page explains how to enroll in a program in economics.
-The Choosing Courses page gives advice about when to take which courses.
+The Getting Started section below explains how to enroll in a program in economics.
+The Choosing Courses section below gives advice about when to take which courses.

 Students choose to major in economics for two strong reasons.
 They want deeper understanding of economic phenomena and they enjoy the rigorous reasoning.
 A weak reason for majoring in economics is for the sake of career.
 Career prospects are brighter with academic success.
 Success is more likely when a student chooses a major where the subject matter is interesting and the required skills match a student's abilities.

 Choice of undergraduate major has only a modest association with ultimate career.
 Some of the faculty in this Department majored in physics, mathematics, and engineering as undergraduates.
 One need not major in economics in order to become a professional economist.

 A majority of Vanderbilt's economics majors enter professional schools within a few years of graduation.
 About two-thirds expect MBAs, and about a fifth expect law degrees.
 Other students find employment in a wide variety of industries.
 Some also go to medical and dental schools, to graduate study in public policy, religion, and other fields as well as graduate study in economics.
 Success in the economics major is good preparation for a variety of careers.

 Studying economics will develop habits of careful thought, the application of mathematics, and practice in clear writing.
 Economists engage the world of current affairs.
 Studying economics includes learning to use statistics and to read critically.
 Economics majors are interesting people both because of their skills and because they can explain why economic phenomena occur and how economic performance might improve.

 » What is college economics?—AEA website